The Rye executable is more than just a language runtime - it’s a versatile command-line tool for evaluation, scripting, and interactive exploration.

 x> ...

-In this case Rye evaluates the filename and then does the -do
+Rye evaluates the file first, then executes the -do

 cat > friends.rye